Local briefs: Tremper XC begins Monday

 Muni temporarily closed

-Washington Park "Muni" Golf Course is temporarily closed from Friday through Sunday, according to a news release from the City of Kenosha.
+Washington Park “Muni” Golf Course is temporarily closed through Sunday, according to a news release from the City of Kenosha.

 The course is tentatively scheduled to re-open on Monday.